-The tag's Part Number is listed as a 606-Installation/ Assembly Number when components are factory installed onto the suspension.
-The Suspension Number and Serial Number refer to the individual suspension model and the date of manufacture.
+The Part Number is listed as 606- Installation/ Assembly Number when other components are factory installed with the suspension.

+The Suspension Number and Serial Number refer to the individual suspension model number and the date of its manufacture.

-Refer to the suspension number/part number and serial number when contacting Ridewell for customer service, replacement parts and warranty information.
+Refer to suspension number/part number and serial number when contacting Ridewell for customer service, replacement parts and warranty information.